 Spanophiles, a conversational Spanish group

 We are open to new members.
-We meet the first and third Sundays of each month downstairs in the Coming of Age (COA) room after the service at 12:15 pm.
+We meet on the second and fourth Sundays of each month downstairs in the Coming of Age (COA) room after the service at 12:15 pm (12:00 pm during summer months).
 We gather for about an hour.
 It's a fun group and a great way to not only practice your Spanish but get to know members of May Memorial.
 The number of people varies from week to week.
 You need to know that it is NOT a class.
 People who come have varied abilities and the focus is communication.
 It's not important to get your verb tenses correct; what we want to create is a fluency in the language.

 T’ai Chi Chih